InnerSourceCommons/InnerSourceLearningPath/docs/spell-and-style-checking.md

 This will run the checks on all markdown and asciidoc files below the `/project-leader` folder.

-Any issues found will be shown in the terminal and would look like this:
+Any issues found will be shown in the terminal like this:

 ```bash
  project-leader/outline.md